Granulate/gprofiler/README.md

 Golang profiling is based on `perf`, used via the system profiler (explained in [System profiling options](#System-profiling-options)).

 As with all native programs, the Golang program must have symbols - not stripped - otherwise, additional debug info files must be provided.
-Without symbols/debug info, `perf` is unable to symbolicate the stacktraces of the program.
+Without symbols info (specifically the `.symtab` section) `perf` is unable to symbolicate the stacktraces of the program.
 In that case gProfiler will not tag the stacks as Golang and you will not see any symbols.

 Make sure you are not passing `-s` to the `-ldflags` during your build - `-s` omits the symbols table; see more details [here](https://pkg.go.dev/cmd/link#hdr-Command_Line).